The Relationship Between Higher Education and Job Satisfaction: A Study of Municipal Police Officers in Two Cities

 The study also represents an initial look at the relationship between job satisfaction and community policing.
 The information that was discovered adds to the base upon which further research on the management implications of community policing can be built.

 Sherwood, Charles W., "The Relationship Between Higher Education and Job Satisfaction: A Study of Municipal Police Officers in Two Cities" (1994).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 39.